 Which avocado variety is best to grow in a container?
 Select a precocious avocado variety, precocious means, it will start flowering and fruiting while the tree is still small.
 So you can get fruit from the tree in the pots.
 Precocious avocado varieties include GEM, Reed, Gwen, and Lamb.

 Hass is not as precocious but can still fruit in a container.
-Other popular container-friendly varieties include Wurtz, Holiday, Bacon and Gwen.
+Other popular container-friendly varieties include Wurtz, Holiday and Bacon.

-Holiday is the smallest of the dwarf avocado varieties.
-Even though the tree is small, the fruit is large and of excellent quality.
+Holiday is the smallest of the dwarf avocado varieties, which grows large fruits of excellent quality in a small tree.

 For growing a fruiting avocado tree in a container, you may also consider planting a grafted avocado tree in the container.